rileygrotenhuis/mwi-forum/README.md

 # MWI Forum

-Example forum that can be used to demonstrate my skillsets and expertise to future clients at MWI.
+Example forum to demonstrate for future clients at MWI.

 ## Setup